Symptoms and treatment of papilloma in dogs. Warts on dogs - how dangerous they are and how to treat them

 Symptoms and diagnosis

 After incubation period, a month after infection with the virus, smooth round rashes appear on the mucous membranes or skin of the animal Pink colour.
 Over time, they grow, acquire a layered shape and roughness, and the shade becomes darker.
-If left untreated, papillomas can take large area on a certain part of the body, but most often these are single formations.
+If left untreated, papillomas can take up large area on a certain area of the body, but most often these are single formations.

 The presence of signs of papillomatosis depends on the location of the warts.
-If the formations are in the mouth, then the following signs may be observed:
+If the formations are in the mouth, the following signs may be observed:

 • Difficulty chewing and swallowing food;